11KAlYAN11/LearnJS_TS_API_Handson/README.md

 ## Subdirectory Overview

+## API Endpoints Overview

+Welcome to Our API!
+Explore the following powerful endpoints to interact with our data:

+- **/user** - Manage users (Get, Create, Update, Delete) Like:  `https://localhost:8000/user`
+- **/name** - Manage names (Get, Create, Update, Delete) Like: `https://localhost:8000/name`
+- **/data** - Work with data (Create, Update, View, Delete) Like:  `https://localhost:8000/data`

+Feel free to explore, modify, and enjoy working with this API.
+Happy coding!

 ### api-demo
 The `api-demo` directory contains a simple API that can be interacted with using various methods.
 Below are instructions on how to use the API endpoints: